crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

 What did that command do?
 You just provisioned a DataPower with a single command!
 Wasn't that cool?
 Way easier and faster than other methods?
 I think so!
 You asked Docker to run a DataPower container and it did!
 Let's break down the command line by line:

-docker run -it    -This tells docker to run the container with a bash shell (terminal) attached to it
+docker run -it    **-This tells docker to run the container with a bash shell (terminal) attached to it.**
--v $PWD/config:/drouter/config     -This binds a volume inside the container to a volume on your local OS.
-More on this later in the lab.
+-v $PWD/config:/drouter/config     **-This binds a volume inside the container to a volume on your local OS.
+More on this later in the lab.**
--v $PWD/local:/drouter/local     -This binds a volume inside the container to a volume on your local OS.
-More on this later in the lab.
+-v $PWD/local:/drouter/local     **-This binds a volume inside the container to a volume on your local OS.
+More on this later in the lab.**
--e DATAPOWER_ACCEPT_LICENSE=true     -This sets an environent varialbe for the container to a specific value.
-In this case, it accepts the license agreement.
+-e DATAPOWER_ACCEPT_LICENSE=true     **-This sets an environent varialbe for the container to a specific value.
+In this case, it accepts the license agreement.**
--e DATAPOWER_INTERACTIVE=true      -This sets an environent varialbe for the container to a specific value.
-In this case, it allows acess to the container via the command line after it is started.
+-e DATAPOWER_INTERACTIVE=true      **-This sets an environent varialbe for the container to a specific value.
+In this case, it allows acess to the container via the command line after it is started.**
--e DATAPOWER_WORKER_THREADS=4     -This sets an environent varialbe for the container to a specific value.
-In this case, it sets the number of worker threads to 4.
+-e DATAPOWER_WORKER_THREADS=4     **-This sets an environent varialbe for the container to a specific value.
+In this case, it sets the number of worker threads to 4.**
--p 9090:9090      -This maps port 9090 of the container to port 9090 of your host OS.
+-p 9090:9090      **-This maps port 9090 of the container to port 9090 of your host OS.**
-ibmcom/datapower:2018.4.1     -This specifies that we want to run the container named "datapower" from the "/ibmcom" repository.
-Specifically the "2018.4.1" version.
+ibmcom/datapower:2018.4.1     **-This specifies that we want to run the container named "datapower" from the "/ibmcom" repository.
+Specifically the "2018.4.1" version.**

->Note: Another thing to note is that docker downloaded the container image.
-If looks to see if you have the image locally first, then downloads it if it is not present.
+>Note: Notice that docker downloaded the container image.
+If looks to see if you have the image locally first, then downloads if it is not present.
 Once it has the image, it creates a container based on the image.
 That image can be used over and over again to create containers.
 Think of it like a template.

 ### Using your new DataPower container